 Right from the beginning, there was a hotel in the building, strategically located near the train station, which is still an advantage today.
 When the hotel was inaugurated, they were able to offer 18 guest rooms, which according to the advertisement were tastefully decorated.
 In retrospect, it can be stated that even the hotel’s guests thought that the rooms were in good condition.
 Therefore, an extension was made in 1928, when they increased the number of guest rooms to 35 in total.

-Current owner of the hotel business, Jesper Liedstrand, have run the hotel since February 2010.
+Current owner of the hotel , Jesper Liedstrand, has run the hotel since February 2010.

 In April 2014, Helen and Jörgen Rasmussen bought into the hotel and in connection with that the restaurant Kalmar kött och bar was opened.
 The wall between the hotel and the restaurant was torn down and we became one.

 In 2020, our head chef Johan Karlsson also bought in as a co-owner.